top of page

 Postnatal Care

-• We can discuss anything feeding or parenting related - including infant sleep, self-care, linking in with parenting groups, etc
+We can talk through anything related to feeding or early parenting - including breastfeeding, bottle‑feeding, infant sleep, settling, your own wellbeing, and linking in with local parenting supports or groups.

-• More appointments than what is usually provided by the hospital - generally hospital based midwives will visit you once or twice in the first week post birth and then you will see your Child Health Nurse around day 10 and GP at 6 weeks.
-As a private midwife, I can see you as often as is reasonable, up to 6 weeks post-birth.
-A 'discharge' appointment can also be done between 6 and 8 weeks.
+Hospital midwives usually visit once or twice in the first week, followed by a Child Health Nurse around day 10 and a GP check at 6 weeks.
+As a private midwife, I can see you as often as needed throughout the first 6 weeks, with a final “discharge” appointment available between 6–8 weeks.

 Appointment Fees